mredelis/CDA3103-Computer-Logic-and-Org-Spr21/README.md

 First compile:$ gcc -o spimcore spimcore.c project.c

-After compilation, to begin the simulation, you can type the following command in UNIX:$ ./spimcore <filename>.asc The command prompt cmd: should appear.
+After compilation, to begin the simulation, you can type the following command in UNIX:$ ./spimcore filename.asc The command prompt cmd: should appear.

 The simulation works with the following commands (both lowercase and uppercase letter are accepted):